 What does refinancing a loan cost?

 But when you refinance a loan, the new lender will generally require a final loan statement from your existing lender.
 Some bank charge fees for these statements.
+Depending on the lender, the needed final loan statement can cost up to 150 francs.

 Can refinancing a loan save you money?

 The higher the effective annual interest rate of a loan is, the bigger the total cost of the loan will be.
 If you are busy paying off a loan that has a high interest rate and you are able to get a different loan with a much lower interest rate from a different lender, then refinancing your expensive loan with the cheaper one pays off.
 You can easily find the lowest possible interest rates from Swiss lenders using the moneyland.ch personal loan comparison.

 You can also use the moneyland.ch loan refinancing calculator to quickly find out if you can save money by moving to a different lender.

-You get a loan for 30,000 francs, with a loan term of 48 months, and an annual interest rate of 9.95 percent.
-After making your twelfth monthly loan payment, you refinance the loan with a new loan that has an annual interest rate of 5.9 percent.
+You get a loan for 60,000 francs, with a loan term of 60 months, and an annual interest rate of 12 percent.
+After making your twelfth monthly loan payment, you refinance the loan with a new loan that has an annual interest rate of 10 percent.

-The remaining 36 monthly payments are smaller, because you moved to a cheaper lender.
-Thanks to your refinancing the loan, you will save around 1500 francs in interest charges over the loan term.
 Any fees charged by your old lender for the final loan statement must be deducted from this amount.
-For example, if your old lender charges you 150 francs, then you would still save around 1350 francs by refinancing.
+For example, if your old lender charges you 150 francs, then you would still save around 1978 francs by refinancing.

 Is it always possible to refinance a loan?

 While refinancing a loan can pay off in some cases, it is not always possible.
-The reason is that cheaper lenders in particular are more likely to have stricter criteria for granting a loan.
+The reason is that cheaper lenders in particular are more likely to have stricter criteria for getting a loan.

 That is why it is important to get a confirmation from the new lender that your application is accepted before you terminate your existing loan.
 It is possible that the new lender has stricter criteria for loan approvals, and that you will not meet the requirements.